xtuml/otel2puml/docs/user/Config.md

 ### `data_sources`
 This section contains the configuration for the data sources.
 The following options are available:
 * `json`: The configuration for the JSON data source.
 The following options are available:
     * `dirpath`: The path to the directory containing the JSON files.
-This is required if `filepath` is not provided.
+This is required if `filepath` is not provided and cannot be used in conjunction with `filepath`.
     * `filepath`: The path to the JSON file.
-This is required if `dirpath` is not provided.
+This is required if `dirpath` is not provided and cannot be used in conjunction with `dirpath`.
     * `json_per_line`: A boolean value indicating whether each line in the JSON file is a separate JSON object.
 The default value is `false`.
     * `field_mapping`: The field mapping configuration.
 The details of how this is used can be found in the [JSON Data Converter HOW TO](/docs/user/json_data_converter_HOWTO.md) section.
 This is required if `jq_query` is not provided and cannot be used in conjunction with `jq_query`.
     * `jq_query`: A jq query to use to extract the data from the JSON file.
 This is required if `field_mapping` is not provided and cannot be used in conjunction with `field_mapping`.
 The jq query should return objects representing single events ([OTel Event](/docs/user/json_data_converter_HOWTO.md#1-introduction)).
 JQ usage can be found at https://jqlang.github.io/jq/.